strata-org/jverify/docs/guide/src/supported_java_features.md

 # Supported Java Features
 - All literals except strings
 - All operators
-- `switch` expressions and statements, although without pattern matching and yield statements
+- `switch` expressions and statements using switch rules (`case ... -> ...`), although without pattern matching and yield statements
 - Field access: `a.x`
 - Array access: `a[i]`
 - Array types: `int[]`